This self-guided tour will take you through Kuala Lumpur’s Chinatown and Heritage Trail, brimming with history, food stops and photo ops!

 - pukka local eateries (so leaving an empty stomach is highly recommend…don’t go crazy on that breakfast buffet!)

-Although aesthetically, perhaps don’t go to Chinatown with sky high expectations.
-It isn’t as manicured as say, George Town in Penang or Singapore, and many of its decaying 1920’s shophouses are crying for a revamp.
+Aesthetically speaking, perhaps don’t go to Chinatown with sky high expectations.
+It isn’t as manicured as say George Town in Penang or Singapore, and many of its decaying 1920’s shophouses are crying for a revamp.
 But there’s some diamonds in the rough, and for the most part it’s like walking through an unrestored museum.Duration

 I’ve walked this route a couple of times and without stopping, it’s achievable in 45 minutes.
 But counting in time for photo ops along the way, as well as some exploration and optional food stops, it may take you anywhere between 1-3 hours.

 Tip: You’re going to sweat on this tour in KL’s unrelenting heat, so try to wear light cotton or linen clothes and avoid synthetics!
 Don’t forget your hat, sunnies and plenty of water.

 The Ultimate Self-Guided Walking Tour in Kuala Lumpur